L82350v8/Bamazon-CLI/README.md

 <img src="images/BamazonSupervisor-create-new-dept-pic1.jpg" alt="bamazon-pic8">

 Setup Instructions:
-This command line interface (CLI) game uses several JavaScript npm packages to interact with the user.
+This command line interface (CLI) application uses several JavaScript npm packages to interact with the user.

 To install these npm packages: Open your Command Prompt terminal and navigate to your cloned project folder.
 Run the 'npm install' command to add the required npm packages.